Native Advertising vs. Sponsored Content 101

 What does native advertising look like?

-• Recommendation widgets (Outbrain, Taboola, StackAdapt, etc.)
+• Recommendation widgets (Outbrain, Taboola, StackAdapt)

-What are native advertising’s benefits?
+What are the benefits of native advertising?

 Native advertising ad placement examples: